Skip to content

 Protect Your Audit Position Before the Transition Settles

 The DCAA reorganization 2026 changes the operational environment, not the compliance requirements.
 Contractors who maintain DCAA-compliant accounting systems, file timely incurred cost submissions, and segregate unallowable costs in real time are positioned to benefit from the new structure.
-Faster adequacy checks, industry-aligned auditors, and centralized expertise on complex matters all favor well-prepared contractors.
+Faster adequacy checks, industry-aligned auditors, and centralized expertise on cross-cutting matters all favor well-prepared contractors.

 Contractors with documentation gaps, late filings, or unresolved system deficiencies face a new auditor with no institutional memory of past accommodations and sharper automated tools to identify anomalies.